vrmarcelino/MetaModels/README.md

 ```

 This will generate growth rates, media (file minimal_imports_xx) and fluxes (minimal_fluxes_all_).

-From the flux output, we extracted the exchange_reactions with teh filtering:
+From the flux output, we extracted the exchange_reactions with the filtering:

 ```
 ex_flux = fluxes.filter(regex='^EX_') # get only exchanges (starts with 'EX_')